+If exceptionally it is decided that a Board member should serve a further additional Board term, or that a renewal of appointment would bring to total period of service to above eight years, this requires Ministerial approval.
 All of the above provisions are however subject to compliance with the Body's establishing legislation, where relevant.
 4.6 Performance Review: Monitoring of effective corporate governance by the Board includes continuous review of the internal structure of the State body to ensure that there are clear lines of accountability for management throughout the organisation.
 In addition to requiring the monitoring and disclosure of corporate governance practices on a regular basis, the Board should undertake an annual self-assessment evaluation of its own performance and that of its committees.
 An external evaluation proportionate to the size and requirements of the State body should be carried out at least every 3 years.
 Y The Central Bank includes a report/statement on Governance in the Annual Report.
 In addition, the Commission has in place a process for undertaking reviews of its own effectiveness, including external reviews.
 The Board evaluation process should incorporate a detailed analysis of the gender, diversity and skills mix within the Board, including where relevant a critical assessment of the reasons why gender balance in Board membership has not yet been achieved.
-The model Board Self-assessment Evaluation Questionnaire can be found on The Secretary prepares a matrix of skills and experience which takes account of the provisions of the code and is considered as part of the annual effectiveness review.
+The Secretary prepares a matrix of skills and experience which takes account of the provisions of the code and is considered as part of the annual effectiveness review.
+4.7 Statement of How the Board Operates: The annual report should include a statement of how the Board Y This is included in the Central Bank Annual Report.

-https://govacc.per.gov.ie/wp-content/uploads/Board-Self-assessment-Evaluation-Questionnaire.pdf 4.7 Statement of How the Board Operates: The annual report should include a statement of how the Board operates, including a high level statement of which types of decisions are to be taken by the Board and which are to be delegated to management. Υ This is included in the Central Bank Annual Report.
+operates, including a high level statement of which types of decisions are to be taken by the Board and which are to be delegated to management.
 4.8 Appointment of CEO as Chairperson: In general, the CEO should not go on to be the Chairperson of the same State body.
 Any exception to this requires Ministerial approval.
 Adapted The role of the Governor as Chair of the Commission is set out in the 1942 Act.
 4.9 Frequency of Board Meetings: The frequency of meetings of the Board and its committees and the attendance of each Board member at Board meetings should be reported in the annual report.
 The Board should meet at least twice a year without executive Board members or management present to discuss any matters deemed relevant.
 Y The frequency of Commission meetings along with attendance by members is set out in the annual report.
-The Commission meets on a sixweekly basis, at least 8 times a year (there is no meeting in August).
+The Commission meets at least seven times a year, generally on a six-weekly basis (there is no meeting in August).
 The Commission meets regularly without the executive present.
-4.10 Promoting Diversity and Inclusion 2 : The annual report should give an account of the approach being adopted in regard to the promotion of diversity and inclusion, including with regard to gender, in the specific context of Y This is included in the Central Bank Annual Report.
+4.10 Promoting Diversity and Inclusion : The annual report should give an account of the approach being adopted in regard to the promotion of diversity and inclusion, including with regard to gender, in the specific context of the organisation; and on the progress and achievements in this regard.
+Y This is included in the Central Bank Annual Report and the Central Bank Gender Pay Gap Report, both of which are published annually.

-2 Inclusion of a new Code as per Annex on Gender Balance, Diversity and Inclusion.
+&lt;sup>2 Included as per Annex on Gender Balance, Diversity and Inclusion (2020).
 In addition, the above application of the Code reflects updates included in the Annex on Gender Balance, Diversity and Inclusion in Provisions 2.6, 4.4, 4.5 and 4.6.